 Tony has had an extensive career in Australia and overseas in the private and public sectors.
 He pioneered private infrastructure with projects such as the Sydney Harbour Tunnel, Melbourne City Link and East Link.

 Tony is a Member of the Australian Institute of Company Directors and a Patron of Infrastructure Partnerships Australia.
-In June 2012, Tony was named as an Officer of the Order of Australia.
+Tony is also a life member of the Sydney Cricket Ground (SCG) and the Australian Football League (AFL).

 Carolyn Hewson AO